FJT Logistics has leased a Melbourne Airport distribution centre just vacated by Japanese rival, Nippon Express, which

 While Mr Sandrin wouldn’t comment specifically about the FJT deal, of Melbourne Airport Business Park in general he said rents average between $85-$100 per sqm net, pa, ex-incentives (story continues below).

 Centuria, Frasers, Growthpoint, with MAC, are amongst the region’s biggest landlords.

 Occupiers within the distribution space include Air Menzies International, Bollore Logistics, Border Express, Direct Couriers, DHL, DSV Air and Sea, Seaway Logistics, Star Track, TNT Express and Toll.

 Agility Logistics will soon relocate from two properties in Melbourne Airport Business Park to a 32,000 sqm facility which is under construction at the south west corner of Airport Drive and Sky Road.

-It will join Bapcor which is also relocating from multiple sites to the MAC facility.
+It will join Bapcor which is also relocating from multiple sites to the MAC factory.

 “We are currently experiencing increased enquiry levels from businesses that are in the transport and logistics sectors in Melbourne’s northern industrial market, particularly in the Tullamarine precinct” Mr Sandrin said.

 Most are responding to increased activity and demand, coming off a boom in online and e-commerce in recent months, he added.